gobb/SprayFire/libs/SprayFire/Dispatcher/README.md

 - `SprayFire\Dispatcher\Events::AFTER_RESPONSES_SENT`
     This event is called after the Responder has generated the appropriate response.
 The target is the Responder used.
 No default Callback is provided for this event.

 > Right now there are implications in the way the `SprayFire\Responder\FireResponder` implementations work.
 The callbacks BEFORE_RESPONSE_SENT and AFTER_RESPONSE_SENT aren't really all that useful.
 There is no API for getting or setting the response so not a lot can be done in either event.
-There is an issue for 0.2.0a that is looking at addressing this issue.
+There is an issue for 0.2.0a that is looking at addressing this problem (https://github.com/cspray/SprayFire/issues/125)